 A BTH lifting device can be as simple as a standard spreader beam used to evenly distribute the weight of a load, or it can be a more complex, totally customized spreader beam with built-in coil hooks to lift and move multiple coils at once.

-At Progressive Crane, we treat each lifting challenge the same—whether we’re making a common lift beam for a 150 lbs. load, or a specially-engineered 330-ton electric furnace lifter.
+At Mazzella, we treat each lifting challenge the same—whether we’re making a common lift beam for a 150 lbs. load, or a specially-engineered 330-ton electric furnace lifter.
 We have a fully-staffed Engineering department, project managers, and estimators to help solve your lifting challenges and design the perfect solution for your unique lifting application.

 We welcome the opportunity to address your overhead material handling needs.
 If you’re interested in learning more about how a below-the-hook lifting device can improve the efficiency and safety of your overhead lifts, or want to schedule a consultation, contact us to speak with a Specialist.